-Ingmar Bergman: 'Persona,' 'The Seventh Seal,' 'Cries and Whisper's director dead at 89
+Ingmar Bergman: 'Persona' & 'The Seventh Seal' + 'Cries and Whisper's filmmaker dead at 89

-Ingmar Bergman, one of the most influential and acclaimed filmmakers of the twentieth century, died today, July 30, 2007 at his home on the island of Faro, Sweden.
+Ingmar Bergman, one of the most influential and acclaimed filmmakers of the twentieth century, died on July 30 at his home on the island of Faro, Sweden.
 Bergman, whose filmography includes classics such as The Seventh Seal, Wild Strawberries, Persona, Cries & Whispers, Autumn Sonata, and Fanny and Alexander, was 89.
 Curiously, his fellow filmmaking giant Michelangelo Antonioni died at age 94 on the same day.

 Ingmar Bergman films